 At most events we don’t take a lunch break.
 There may, or may not, be any nearby restaurants or convenience stores.
 So bring everything you think you will need for the entire day.
 Bring more than enough water to get you through the day.
 Bring more than you think you will need, and drink plenty.
 It is better for your body, and if you get dehydrated you will not be able to concentrate on your driving as well.
 Also be sure to bring food and snacks for the day.
 Sunscreen is important, too.
 Even if it is cloudy all day, you can still sunburn.
 If you have rain gear, bring that, too.
 It doesn’t matter if there is rain in the forecast or not – we live in New England!

 You will be assigned a car number at the event.
-For your first time, it is acceptable to write it on your windows with paint chalk.
-A better method is to bring two blank sheets of paper and a marker, write your number on them once it’s assigned, and tape the paper either side of your car.
+The most common method for displaying them is with painter’s tape on the side of the car.
+A better method is to bring two blank sheets of paper and a marker, write your number on them once it’s assigned, and tape the paper on either side of your car.
 Regular autocrossers will often use magnetic numbers, but the only requirement is that your numbers are legible on both sides of the car.

 You will also need to choose what class you will be running in.
 Classes are based on what car you are driving, and what modifications you have made to it.
 This means that a stock Civic will not compete directly against a turbo Civic, or a Corvette of any kind.
 CMC borrows its class structure from the SCCA, and adds a few extra classes for karts.
 To find your appropriate class, refer to the SCCA web site.
 Admittedly, classing can be a little confusing, so feel free to ask for help choosing the best class for your car.
 (You can use our forum for this!)

 Finally, make sure you know where you are going and how to get there.
 Most of our event sites are easy to find, but after registration closes, no more entries will be accepted.
 Don’t miss out because you got lost.
 And, of course, be sure to bring your entry fee.